bi-danski/LifeTrack2.0/README.md

 This software is **Proprietary and Confidential**.

 By viewing this repository, you acknowledge that:
-1. **No License Granted:** The absence of a license file means that the author (LifeTrack App) reserves all exclusive rights granted by international copyright laws.
+1. **No License Granted:** The absence of a license file means the author reserves all exclusive rights.
-2. **Strict Prohibition:** You may NOT copy, redistribute, modify, sub-license, or create derivative works of this code for any purpose (commercial or non-commercial).
+2. **Strict Prohibition:** You may NOT copy, redistribute, modify, or use this code in any form.
-3. **Usage:** Permission to view the source code on GitHub does not constitute a permission to use it.
-Usage in any other project or software is strictly prohibited without explicit written consent from the copyright holder.
+3. **Usage:** Permission to view the source code on GitHub does not constitute permission to use it.

-*Violations of these terms may result in a DMCA takedown request and potential legal action.*
+_Violations of these terms may result in a DMCA takedown request and potential legal action._

----